title: Contents API Overview

 ## Rate limits & pricing

 Pricing is based on the number of URLs fetched per request.
-For detailed pricing information, visit [you.com/platform/upgrade](https://you.com/platform/upgrade) or contact [api@you.com](mailto:api@you.com).
+See [you.com/pricing](https://you.com/pricing) or contact [api@you.com](mailto:api@you.com).

 ## Next steps